CaptainAxolotl/additional-origins/README.md

 https://www.curseforge.com/minecraft/mc-mods/extra-origins

-In order to use this datapack with the Origins Mod, simply download the additional.zip file and put in your minecraft world's datapacks folder, no unzipping required!
+In order to use this datapack simply download the additional.zip file and put in your minecraft world's datapacks folder, no unzipping required!
 For help on how to do this visit: https://minecraft.gamepedia.com/Tutorials/Installing_a_data_pack

 If you want a datapack with the original Origins without my edits, use the additional-excludes-edited-origins.zip datapack instead.